termux/termux-packages/README.md

 All pull requests are welcome.

-We use [CI] for processing all pushes including pull requests.
+We use [Github Actions](https://github.com/termux/termux-packages/actions) for processing all pushes including pull requests.
 All build logs and artifacts are public, so you can verify whether your changes work properly.

 People who are new for packaging can begin with sending PRs for updating packages.
 Check the outdated packages on https://repology.org/projects/?inrepo=termux&outdated=1.